mandiwise/isotope-posts/README.md

 If you're upgrading to v2+ of Isotope Posts from v1.X, you'll need to run the [Isotope Posts v2 Migrator plugin](https://github.com/mandiwise/isotope-posts-migrator) first.
 Be sure to deactivate and delete the migrator plugin before attempting to re-activate of Isotope Posts.

-*A word of caution...*

-This is a soft-launch of v2 of the Isotope Posts plugin.
-There may still be a few kinks to work out, so please report all bugs in the [Issues](https://github.com/mandiwise/isotope-posts/issues) section of the repo.

 ### A note re: licensing

 Metafizzy's javascript Isotope plugin is licensed under MIT and free to use for non-commercial, personal, open-source projects only.
 Find out more about [commercial licensing](http://isotope.metafizzy.co/license.html) if you plan on using this plugin for commercial purposes.